libp2p/specs/pubsub/README.md

 }
 ```

-The `name` field is a string used to identify or mark the topic, It can be
+The `name` field is a string used to identify or mark the topic.
+It can be
 descriptive or random or anything that the creator chooses.

+Note that instead of using `TopicDescriptor.name`, for privacy reasons the
+`TopicDescriptor` struct may be hashed, and used as the topic ID.
+Another
+option is to use a CID as a topic ID.
+While a consensus has not been reached,
+for forwards and backwards compatibility, using an enum `TopicID` that allows
+custom types in variants (i.e. `asPlainString`, `hashedTopicDescriptor`, `asCID`)
+may be the most suitable option if it is available within an implementation's
+language (otherwise it would be implementation defined).

 The `auth` field specifies how authentication will work for this topic.
 Only
 authenticated peers may publish to a given topic.
 See 'AuthOpts' below for